AKafakA/llm4codeVulner/README.md

 And plan to apply the llm to generate accordingly fix.

-To start the llm training examples with the given data
+To start the llm prompt fine tuning with the given data sql buggy data

 ```
 conda env create -f environment/nvidia/environment.yml